rust-lang/book/second-edition/src/ch19-04-advanced-types.md

 ```

 The type of `guess` in this code would have to be an integer *and* a string,
-and Rust requires that `guess` can only have one type.
+and Rust requires that `guess` have only one type.
 So what does `continue`
 return?
 How were we allowed to return a `u32` from one arm and have another arm
 that ends with `continue` in Listing 19-34?